The Unified EFI Specification Defines an Interface Between an Operating System and Platform Firmware

-The Intel® Platform Innovation Framework for UEFI architecture specification describes the primary design elements of an innovative approach to constructing platform firmware for platforms based on Intel architecture.
+The Intel® Platform Innovation Framework for Unified Extensible Firmware Interface (UEFI) architecture specification describes the primary design elements of an innovative approach to constructing platform firmware for platforms based on Intel® architecture.

 The design is characterized by a central framework that provides services and infrastructure to combine modular software building block elements.